rainmanh/jumpscale_core8/docs/AtYourService/Home.md

 A service, either local or remote, is an abstraction for almost anything:

-- Simple package i.e `MongoDB`
+- Simple package i.e `mongodb`
-- A server cluster i.e `MongoDB cluster`
+- Server cluster i.e `mongodb cluster`
 - Datacenter infrastructure i.e `rack(s) or a cluster of machines`
+- Buisness logic i.e `user` and `team`
-- Abstraction for several other services
+- Abstraction for any number of other services

 **One command to rule them all**